Gana Misra

 1. Late Filing Penalties and SEC Enforcement

-The Securities and Exchange Commission doesn't take filing failures lightly.
-Under the U.S. federal securities laws and regulations of the Securities and Exchange Commission, U.S. public companies and foreign private issuers are subject to substantial disclosure requirements, and violations can trigger enforcement actions.
+The Securities and Exchange Commission treats filing failures as serious violations.
+Under Section 13(a) of the Securities Exchange Act of 1934 and related SEC rules, U.S. public companies and foreign private issuers are subject to substantial disclosure requirements, and violations can trigger enforcement actions.
+The SEC's Division of Enforcement brought 784 enforcement actions in fiscal year 2023, resulting in $4.9 billion in financial remedies (SEC, 2023).

 Companies that miss their Form 20-F deadline immediately become "delinquent filers," exposing themselves to: